 - First home concession—the lower home concession rate of duty plus a further rebate that may result in you paying no duty (when you have never owned a home before)

-The first home concessions are separate benefits to the First Home Owners’ Grant, so you can claim either or both, depending on whether you meet the relevant requirements.
-Learn more about the differences between the first home concessions and First Home Owners’ Grant.
+The first home concessions are separate benefits to the First home owners’ grant and Regional home building boost grant—so you can claim one or more, depending on whether you meet the relevant requirements.
+Learn more about the differences between the first home concessions and First home owners’ grant.